 Health Economics, MSc. in 2012, University of Oslo.

-My overall research perspective is about the relationship between the work environment and productivity and health.
-Current studies are interested in the effects of going to work when one should have stayed home because of ill health, so-called sickness presenteeism.
-The project aims to find out more about health, sickness absence and sickness absence, and productivity at work from a health economic point of view.
+My research interest is about the relationship between the work environment and health and productivity.
+The current research is about the effects of going to work when one should have stayed home because of ill health, so-called sickness presenteeism.
+The project aims to find out more about health, sickness presence and sickness absence, and productivity loss from a health economic perspective.
 I also participate in a project "Work Environment and Productivity" among public employees where the purpose is to implement some of the most well-documented research results from the effect of the work environment on objective productivity.
 The knowledge from my project could provide better and healthy workplaces partly in terms of practical recommendations, but also in terms of what should be measured.
-The project provides information on how ill health, working conditions, sickness absence, sickness absence, and productivity are connected.
+The project provides information on how ill health, working conditions, sickness presence, sickness absence, and productivity are connected.

 Maternal health-seeking behavior: the role of financing and organization of health services in Ghana